mmusthafapt/oi-task-1/solution.md

 Once the Kubernetes cluster has been created with any of the above suggested approach, along with the basic components please make sure you have the below components also present in the cluster for application accessibility, monitoring:

 - An Ingress controller: Required to manage and route external traffic to services within the cluster.
 It also helps in Loadbalancing, SSL termination, path and host based routing.
+Nginx ingress controller or Aws Loadbalancer controller are some preferred solutions.
 - Metrics server: Is a cluster-wide aggregator of resource usage data.
 Helps in autoscaling, resource monitoring and debugging.
 - Storage Driver/Storage Class: Essential for managing and provisioning storage resources.
-Storage classes help in provisioning storage resources dynamically
+Storage classes help in provisioning storage resources dynamically.

 We can utilize the below components in the Kubernetes for our requirement:
 - Pods